cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 Parameter | Default | Description
 --------- | ------- | -----------
 page | 0 | Pagination page number
 status | active | A question status filter to apply to the question list.
-Possible values: `closed`, `all`.
-If this value is omitted, only active questions are returned.
+Possible values: `active`, `closed`, `all`.
+By default, active questions are returned.
 To include all questions, you should pass `all` for this value. sort | published_at | Sort order for the questions.
 Possible values: `published_at`, `ends_at`, `resolved_at`, `prediction_sets_count` created_before | none | Returns only questions created before the passed date.
 Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) created_after | none | Returns only questions created after the passed date.
 Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00)